April 28, 1921 - August 19, 1943

-Between March and May 1943, he was on Course No. 47 at No. 55 OTU before being posted to 182 Squadron.
+Between March and May 1943, he was on Course No. 47 at No. 55 OTU before being posted to 182 Squadron, New Romney, UK.
 "A keen good average pilot has plenty of common sense and should make a good leader with a little more experience."

 On August 19, 1943, 'Joe' as he was fondly known to his squadron mates, went missing from air operations.
 He was flying Typhoon R.8927.
 He had been with the squadron for several months, and the F/L indicated that Joe was keen and able and one of the happiest boys he had the pleasure to command.
 "On the morning of the 19th of August 1943, the squadron took part in a wing fighter sweep over France as part of a larger operation.
 Whilst sweeping at 13000 feet, I spotted about 30 FW 190s ahead of us and below.
 Upon reaching a suitable position, I led the wing into the attack and Joe's flight got separated from the main body in the ensuing fight.
 You will realise, that, althought the enemy formation had been split up, there were still plenty of Huns in the area and as nothing was heard of the missing flight again, they may have been out-fought.
 We are all hoping, however, that Joe came down safely on the other side but I must ask you not to take a too optimistic view and to await any further news we may have in the future."